 As you talk, pick a single face to talk to for a few seconds before switching your attention to another.
-This creates a one-to-one conversation which, mentally, is lot more comforting, but still engages the whole room.
+This creates a one-to-one conversation which, mentally, is a lot more comforting, but still engages the whole room.

 Your audience will be able to pick up on your confidence.
 This will provide better reactions and participation.
 As it progresses, your own confidence will be given a huge boost, spurring you on to success.

-If you are enthusiastic with the way you talk or present, you are going to capture the audience’s attention.
+If you are enthusiastic about the way you talk or present, you are going to capture the audience’s attention.
 Varying the way you talk, taking your time and having positive body language makes you look comfortable in what you are saying.